Preparing your data files¶

 The number of columns in each row should be consistent.

 Elements that contain even a single “null” value are not extracted into a column.
-Note that this applies to elements with “null” values and not to elements with missing values, which are represented in columnar form.
+This applies to elements with “null” values and not to elements with missing values, which are represented in columnar form.

-This rule ensures that information is not lost, i.e, the difference between VARIANT “null” values and SQL NULL values is not obfuscated.
+This rule ensures that no information is lost (that is, that the difference between VARIANT “null” values and SQL NULL values is not lost).

 Elements that contain multiple data types.
 For example: